phillipberndt/pqiv/README.markdown

  * Fix support for `best` interpolation quality (Fixes #139)
  * Fix wrap-around in shuffled image view (Fixes #176)
  * Fix max-depth behavior if the argument is a file (Fixes #170)
+ * Allow keybinding of special keys with shift modifier

 pqiv 2.11
  * Added negate (color inversion) mode (bound to `n`, `--negate`)